Incredible things you didn’t know about America’s oceans

 It's home to very intriguing creatures

 The sand dollar is considered one of the most unusual inhabitants of the Pacific Ocean.
-Commonly found in sandy sheltered bays between Alaska and northern Baja California in Mexico, these burrowing sea urchins, often dubbed sea biscuits, are distinguished by their flower-shaped pores and hundreds of tendrils that help them burrow and move across the ocean bed.
+Commonly found in sandy sheltered bays between Alaska and northern Baja California in Mexico, these burrowing sea urchins, often dubbed sea biscuits or sea dollars, are distinguished by their flower-shaped pores and hundreds of tendrils that help them burrow and move across the ocean bed.
 These invertebrates mostly feed on tiny plankton which they capture using their spine and pincers on the surface of their body.

 It's home to very peaceful sharks